cdaringe/factorio-type-kit/docs/_posts/get-started.md

 Boom!
 Types for everything!

 ...but not quite.
-The Factorio Lua documentation is _lossy_, and has many cases where we simply _cannot_ parse correct type definitions from their HTML.
-Until the factorio development team publicly supports  machine-readable API documentation, `factorio-type-kit` TypeScript provisions will generally only be 80-90%+ complete.
+The Factorio Lua documentation is _lossy_, and has many cases where we simply _cannot_ parse correct type definitions from the Factorio website.
+Until the factorio development team publicly supports  machine-readable API documentation, `factorio-type-kit` TypeScript provisions will generally only be 70-80%+ complete.
 Thus, TypeScript users will be periodically disappointed to find `any` or `unknown` types in various interfaces.
 With that said, `factorio-type-kit` users are welcome to manually backfill essential definitions to make our community's development kit better.

 ## Starting the mod compiler